Sajad-Hussaini/sgsim/README.md

 ## References
 Please cite the following references for any formal study:

-*[1] Broadband Stochastic Simulation of Earthquake Ground Motions with Multiple Strong Phases with An Application to the 2023 Kahramanmaraş Türkiye Earthquake*
+*[1] BROADBAND STOCHASTIC SIMULATION OF EARTHQUAKE GROUND MOTIONS WITH MULTIPLE STRONG PHASES WITH AN APPLICATION TO THE 2023 KAHRAMANMARAS, TURKEY (TÜRKIYE), EARTHQUAKE*
-*DOI: To be assigned upon publication*
+*DOI: https://doi.org/10.1177/87552930251331981 (journal of Earthquake Spectra)

-*[2] SGSIM Code*
+*[2] SGSIM Package*
 *DOI: https://doi.org/10.5281/zenodo.14565922*